 Son Tra peninsula was named Monkey Mountain by US troops, as there were many monkeys at the early time in the mountain, during the US war in Danang.
 Very few green trails offer an opportunities for monkeys watching.
 At present, Son Tra Nature Reserve on Son Tra Peninsula abounds with an eco-system of coastal tropical forests protected under the national regulations for forbidden forests.
 About 60% of the forest land on the peninsula are primeval jungles, including endemic species of peninsula forests in Indochina.

-Another unique feature of the Son Tra Nature Reserve is the existence of about 12 herds of brown-legged (or five-coloured) languors.
+Another unique feature of the Son Tra Nature Reserve is the existence of about 12 herds of brown-legged langur (red-shanked doucs, a species of Old World monkey, among the most colourful of all primates).
 This is an extremely rare species with only 200 individuals living in Vietnam and in Son Tra forests.
 In addition, there are other rare species such as the yellow monkey, red-faced monkey, muntjac, wild boar and musk-deer; 106 species of birds including the silver pheasant, 23 species of reptiles and countless species of insects.

 Son Tra View Tower & Army Radar Station

 At the height of 580m above the sea level, Son Tra View Tower offer panorama view forwarding to Da Nang, Son Tra Beach and lush green surrounding forest.
 Place for nature eco and birds songs.
 Nearby, the army radar station dated back from 1960s, considered as “ Indochina Miraculous Eyes”.
 From the head-quarter, one can view and control a far distance ocean.